mariusweiler/Autonomous-Drone/README.md

-# raspberry-phantom2
+# Autonomous Shooting Drone
-Autonomous shooting drone using raspberry 3 with grovepi kit and a camera
+Configure an autonomous shooting drone, using a DJI Phantom 2 drone, a raspberry 3 with 2 grovepis, multiple sensor from the grovepi kit, a gyroscope and a camera